zacaryfettig/Azure-IaC-Deployment-Templates/web services & SQL deployment template/readme.md

 App Plan Tier: app plan tier options shown in the link https://azure.microsoft.com/en-us/pricing/details/app-service/windows/#purchase-options

-Location: valid location for the resource group to be located in
+location: valid location for the resource group to be located in

 username and password for SQL Server prompted at runtime